duffyjp/duffy/README.md

 ```

 Git Access:
-This one is namespaced incase you use the 'git' gem.
+This one is namespaced in case you use the 'git' gem.
 I found it to be overkill for what I wanted.
 ```ruby
     Duffy::Git.log      # => Produce tab separated listing of current git log.
     Duffy::Git.count    # => Count of git commits in current branch